antiparticle25/genomic_data_solutions/README.md

 ---

-## Mapping Researchers, Methodologies, Institutes in Graph Database (Neo4j)
+## Mapping Researchers, Methodologies, Institutes in a Graph Database (Neo4j)

 I have also developed a **graph database** that aggregates and organizes scientific studies focusing on prominent sequencing techniques (e.g., **RNA-seq, scRNA-seq, WGS, WES, ATAC-seq**).
 This flexible design can be transferred to **SQL-like** framework.